flimflamjs/flimflam-docs/specification.md

 }
 ```

-This specifies that for every value on the stream called `s1`, we want take the value and the current state, and associate the value to a key called `'key'` within the state. **The return value of an updater function is the newly updated state**.
+This specifies a single stream, `s1`, that is initially empty, but may have any number of values pushed later.
+A corresponding updater, also called `s1`, defines how the state gets updated based on values from the `s1` stream.
+For every value on the stream called `s1`, we take the value and the current state, and associate the value to a key called `'key'` within the state. **The return value of an updater function is the newly updated state and is always a brand new state object**.

 You can use [flimflam-render](https://github.com/jayrbolton/flimflam-render) to render your very top-level component to the page.
+Using flimflam-render is only necessary in your actual app.
+In a "one-page" app, render is only called a single time.